TotalImagine-com/TotalImagine.com/Articles/Entrepreneurship.md

 * (2022) (Business Automation) Needs a visual-driven node-based process automation framework.
 Kind of [WWF](https://learn.microsoft.com/en-us/dotnet/framework/windows-workflow-foundation/).
 Partially implemented in [Parcel](https://github.com/Charles-Zhang-Parcel) and https://charles-zhang.itch.io/expressoExpresso, also as a core concept in [dbt](https://github.com/dbt-labs/dbt-core).
 Pending a dedicated article on this concept.
 Alternative workflow uses Python/Jupyter Notebook, or [Pure](https://github.com/Pure-The-Language).
 * (2022) (Business Analytics) Needs a better programmable business analytics platform, ideally incorporating dbt like processing workflow and as one-stop ETL/ELT solution, as an alternative to [Grafana](https://grafana.com/).
 PowerBI generally is the best but there are lots of issue with its programmability, lack of open-source nature, and very troublesome GUI (too many clicks).

+## Software

+* (2019, 2022) Spreadsheet: Object-oriented, functional programmable spreadsheet application.
+Partly implemented in [Parcel](https://github.com/Charles-Zhang-Parcel) - but we actually want a GUI interface that's much just like Excel.
+The core problem we try to solve is to enable named variables and named table ranges and enforce strongly-typed and safe references.
+For GUI framework, we should clearly use Qt.

 ## Social Media

 * (2023) On the problem of mating: [Github](https://github.com/SeekingMate)